 This CAR T-cell therapy is for the treatment of multiple myeloma in patients who have received at least four kinds of treatment regimens that have not worked or have stopped working.
 ABECMA® is a medicine made from your own white blood cells; the cells are genetically modified to recognize and attack your multiple myeloma cells.

 CAR T-cell therapy works by taking a patient’s own white blood cells, called T-cells, and reprogramming them so that they can fight cancer cells.

 After an initial procedure to remove T-cells from the patient’s blood, the blood cells are sent to a laboratory where they are genetically modified.
 They are then infused back into the patient’s body.

 Once inside the body, the modified immune cells are better able to recognize, attack and kill the cancer cells.
 They become, in essence, “living drugs,” specifically programmed to destroy that patient’s unique cancer cells.

-Learn More About CAR T-Cell Therapy for Lymphoma Treatment
+Learn More About CAR T-Cell Therapy

 If you are interested in learning more about CAR T-cell therapy please call our cancer information line at 216-844-5432.

 To schedule an appointment with a physician, new patients should call 216-844-3951.